Catherine Giordano is a writer and public speaker who often speaks out on political matters.

 Capitalism is not, strictly speaking, a form of government—it is a system of commerce—but it is included here to contrast with communism.

 Capitalism is a better system than communism and is the one employed by most nations.
-Each person works to maximize his own benefit and in the process everyone benefits.
-However, there is no country which practices unfettered capitalism.
+Each person works to maximize his own benefit, and in the process, everyone benefits.
+However, there is no country that practices unfettered capitalism.

 Human nature being what it is, greed distorts the system.
 The workers, because they have less power, get exploited.
 There must be regulations to keep some kind of balance between capitalists and labor.